AceDataCloud/SoraAPI/README.md

 We can see that we have obtained satisfactory video information, and we only need to access the generated Sora video using the video link address in the `data` result.

-Additionally, if you want to generate the corresponding integration code, you can directly copy it, for example, the CURL code is as follows:
+Additionally, if you want to generate the corresponding integration code, you can directly copy the generated code, such as the CURL code below:

 ```shell
 curl -X POST 'https://api.acedata.cloud/sora/videos' \